crn4/swiss/README.md

 ### Memory and Speed Optimization

 Compared to the standard Go map, this implementation is **twice as memory efficient** and **significantly faster** in terms of both insertions and lookups.
 The control bytes allow efficient management of empty and deleted slots, ensuring that the map can scale well with minimal memory overhead.

-### Non-Thread-Safe
-This implementation is **not thread-safe**.
-So if you need to use it in a concurrent environment, you will need to manage synchronization externally.

 ## Code Example